HoustonRuby/rails_girls/03_messages/add_a_new_chirp.md

 we get redirected to the new chirp.

 > Review with your coach.
-What did we do?
+What does the `.permit` in our code help do?
+What did we work with?